joeltanig77/Spots-App/README.md

 ## Contributions
 Team BackEnd: Joel Tanig, Desi Aukusitino Ah Yek || Team FrontEnd: Christian Roudeau, Jack Harvison

-Note teams were sometimes mixed in order to communicate for the backend team to work with the frontend teams or vice-versa.
+Note teams were mixed in order to communicate for the backend team to work with the frontend teams or vice-versa.